siddhi-244/FindMe/README.md

       7. Link to his github profile.
 - All the cases are handled (for eg. User doesn't exists, no input given, no name and bio).
 - Used Github api for it.
+- It is completely responsive.

+## Tech Stack
+- Html
+- CSS
+- JavaScript

+## Demo